Megus/chipnomad-tracker/docs/ideas.md

 Pitch column can have relative or absolute pitch values in semitones.
 Volume is relative to the main ADSR envelope.
-Four FX lanes are generally equal to FX lanes in phrase, however, there can be minor differences in the behavior of instruments in phrases and tables.
+Four FX lanes are generally equal to FX lanes in phrase, however, there can be minor differences in the behavior of FX in phrases and tables.

 ```
 .        .         .         .